edenkzr/JavaFrameworks/README.md

     BootStrapData.java, Lines 79 - 80, added values minInv and maxInv to the sample inventory

-H.  Add validation for between or at the maximum and minimum fields.
-The validation must include the following:
-•  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
-•  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
-•  Display error messages when adding and updating parts if the inventory is greater than the maximum.
+H.  AddinhousePartController.java, Lines 44 - 50, added if else statement logic to specialize
+    the error messages given depending on what went wrong.
+    AddOutsourcedPartController.java, Lines 45 - 51, added if else statement logic to specialize
+    the error messages given depending on what went wrong.
+    EnufPartsValidator.java, Lines 36 - 37, added additional if statement that checks if part inventory would dip below minInv and returns false if so.

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.